efthakhar/dma/README.md

 # Data science, Machine Learning & Artificial Intelligence
-This repo contains all my efforts to learn, practice, and achievements of data science, machine learning & artificial intelligence
+This repository contains my journey of learning, practicing, and achieving milestones in Data Science, Machine Learning, and  Artificial Intelligence.